LightSun/android-databinding/README.md

 ## How to use plugin and xml schema ?

-- 1, click [here](https://github.com/LightSun/android-databinding-plugin/releases) to donwload the zip
+- 1, click [here](https://github.com/LightSun/android-databinding-plugin/releases) to donwload the zip.
+It contains a xml       schema file and a jar of plugin.

 - 2 , Add the xml schema file (android_databinding.xsd )to android studio.
    and the URI must be 'http://schemas.android.com/heaven7/android-databinding/1'.
 And the xsd file can be found in the          downloaded zip .